All Blacks seal seven-try win over Wales

 The emphatic victory in Cardiff allowed New Zealand to leapfrog South Africa back to the world number one position.

-It was the first game at Principality Stadium that could hold capacity crowds since February 2020 and the Welsh Rugby Union (WRU) reported a sellout of 74,500 for a game that raised £4m.
+It was the first game at Principality Stadium that could hold capacity crowds since February 2020 and the Welsh Rugby Union reported a sellout of 74,500 for a game that raised £4m.

 100 not out